 Whether you are shooting a documentary, a short film or a youtube feature we are here to guide you through the choice of camera, lighting, media and accessories you can use to shoot on a limited budget.

 This session will outline case studies on media companies that have replaced existing and often cumbersome content sharing techniques with more efficient, cost-effective collaboration solutions to overcome the challenges of ingest and distribution of sharing large media content by working with Aspera.
 It will examine how secure transfers are provided at maximum speed in predictable times, over any distance independent from storage location.

 Rig shows have become a huge part of factual television.
 From Educating… to First Dates the process of installing a rig into a location and keeping most of the filming team out of the room with subjects makes for a specific type of programme and a level of choice in material previously unavailable.
 So what it is like directing a rig show and how is it different to other types of factual filmmaking?
 What skills do you need as a director to successfully lead a team operating in different spaces?
 Sophie Jones, Paddy Wivell, John Douglas, Stu Bernard talk about their experiences of using rigs to make primetime factual TV.

-With the UK’s VFX and post-production industries leading the global marketplace, they are key creative skill sets which the UK can offer to international producers, which has been proven in recent years through a number of key awards presented at the Oscars and BAFTA’s to talent hear on home turf.
+With the UK’s VFX and post-production industries leading the global marketplace, they are key creative skill sets which the UK can offer to international producers, which has been proven in recent years through a number of key awards won by UK talent at the most prestigious award ceremonies.

-This very talented panel will be talking through their latest work on the highest profile series of the last year and share their thoughts and skills on how the UK leading the way in VFX in the creative industries.
+This illustrious panel, who between them have a multitude of Oscars and BAFTAs, will be sharing their work on the highest profile TV series of the last year and discussing their thoughts on how and why the UK are leading the way in VFX for high end TV projects.